saanyab/Saanya_BlueStampPortfolio/index.md

 # Third Eye For The Blind
 I have developed a device with the potential to assist individuals who are visually impaired.
 This wearable technology enables blind individuals to navigate more easily by detecting obstacles in close proximity using ultrasonic waves.
-The device notifies the user through escalating buzzer sounds and vibrations from a motor, which intensify as the user approaches the detected object.
+The device notifies the user through escalating buzzer sounds and vibrations from a motor, intensifying as the user approaches the detected object, while also having a sensor to identify whether the object in front is a person or not.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|